cafe-megabyte/MacQuadra/README.md

 - **Play sound at startup decoded from ROM file**
 - Automatic emulator boot once a ROM and boot disk are available in the file system
 - Optional private ZIP download URLs for a ROM file and disk image with on-the-fly inflate
-- **Snaptshot:** Make copy before first use of a disk image + restore option in Drive settings, strictly using APFS copy-on-write to minimize/nullify storage footprint
+- **Snaptshot:** Before a disk image is used for the first time, a copy is made automatically to preserve its initial state.
+Drive settings include a restore option.
+Copies are made strictly using APFS copy-on-write to minimize/nullify storage footprint.
 - **Choose any folder** for File Sharing with iOS
 - Calculate correct volume info for File Sharing (shown as used / free space in the emulated Finder)
 - Improved interactive custom screen sizing with different preset-options